Johannes Matthiae Gothus: Queen Christina's teacher

-After the king's death, a guardian board was appointed, headed by the chancellor, Axel Oxenstierna.
+After the king's death, a guardian board was appointed, headed by the chancellor Axel Oxenstierna.
 Gustavus Adolphus had left instructions for her daughter's upbringing and selected her future governors and preceptors.
-It was considered of great importance that these were native men – Axel Banér was appointed governor and Gustaf Kristersson Horn af Åminne as sub-governor.
+It was of great importance that these were native men – Axel Banér was appointed governor and Gustaf Kristersson Horn af Åminne sub-governor.
 The teacher who would have the most long-term influence on the Queen was Johannes Matthiae Gothus who taught her languages, Swedish, German, French, Italian, Dutch, German, classical languages, including Latin, Greek and Hebrew, astronomy, physics, mathematics, history, philosophy, and religion.
 The goals of Kristina's upbringing as regent were regulated by the report of the Estates on 24 March 1635.
 Kristina would learn something about foreign customs because they were necessary for her rank and position, but she would "dress up" in the natives in the first place.
 The essence of her studies would be the word of God, the articles of Christianity, and all Christian virtues.
 It was emphasised that she would not be infected with "Papacy or Calvinist willpower".
 French, German, Italian and Dutch, in addition Latin and had knowledge of Greek, Hebrew and Arabic as well.
 Her scientific interest was mainly focused on classical philology, philosophy, theology, mathematics and astronomy.

 Queen Kristina's relationship with her teacher was close; so close, he became like a father to her.
 She referred to him as father.

 Authorship

 Gothus authored numerous writings that spread throughout much of 17th-century Europe.
-He published at least 92 printed writings, of which 67 were books on religion, seven sermons, four on linguistics, of which one was on Latin grammar, which is still being used in schools in Italy today, three novels and two on education and pedagogy.
+He published at least 92 printed writings, of which 67 were books on religion, seven sermons, four on linguistics, including an introduction to Latin grammar, dedicated to Queen Christina.
 Of these books, 61 are written in Latin, 28 in Swedish, of which seven are sermons.
 One book in German, one in Dutch and one in French.